• Skip to primary navigation

 Spanish 11

-This course builds on Spanish 10 and further develops the skills of listening, writing, reading and speaking with the emphasis on communicative competence.
+This course builds on Spanish 10 and further develops the skills of listening, writing, reading and speaking with an emphasis on communicative competence.
 Language structures and vocabulary are taught through topics such as daily routine, special celebrations, and professions.

-Social Studies 11
+Explorations in Social Studies 11

 Required Prerequisites: Social Studies 10